MaxHalford/maxhalford.github.io/content/blog/phd-about.md

 Normalisation has a lot of benefits, one of them being that it avoids redundancies.
 However, as I will try to make evident throughout this post, analysing data that is scattered across relations is a pain in the neck.
 Indeed, the tools that statisticians have at their disposal are typically made to process data that belongs to a single relation/entity.
 Of course, the data from the subrelations, can be joined back together, but this is a costly operation that is avoided at all cost in certain situations.

-As I mentionned, the focus of my PhD was on the querying aspect of databases.
+As I mentioned, the focus of my PhD was on the querying aspect of databases.
 Users issue queries to the database via an interrogation language, which in 99% of cases is some flavor of [SQL](https://www.wikiwand.com/fr/Structured_Query_Language).
 For example, the following query can be used to count the number of meatball purchases that were made by blond Swedes in Ikea stores:

 ```sql
 SELECT COUNT(*)